007 First Light Beginner Guide: Weapons, Gadgets, Stealth & First Mission Tips

 Q: Can you replay missions in 007 First Light?

-Steam says players can replay favorite missions with additional modifiers, which makes recording your first route useful.
+Steam says players can replay favorite missions with additional modifiers.
+Record your first route so you can test a cleaner approach on replay.

 Q: Should I watch the first 13 minutes before playing?